in ,

-If you have received a text message from the 5-digit short code 37017, you are receiving an authorized automated alert from a business or organization that you previously provided consent to.
+The 37017 text message is an authorized automated alert from a legitimate 5-digit short code used by businesses and organizations you have previously provided consent to.
 This number is used for sending texts at scale, often for financial, security, or promotional purposes.

 The good news is that the 37017 short code is generally considered legitimate and is not a known source of premium rate scams.
 However, the exact company using the code can vary, and you should always verify the sender before taking action.